awsdocs/aws-systems-manager-user-guide/doc_source/automation-actions.md

 # Systems Manager Automation actions reference<a name="automation-actions"></a>

-This reference describes the actions \(or plugins\) that you can specify in an AWS Systems Manager Automation document\.
+This reference describes the Automation actions that you can specify in an AWS Systems Manager Automation document\.
+These actions cannot be used in other types of SSM documents\.
 For information about plugins for other types of SSM documents, see [SSM document plugin reference](ssm-plugins.md)\.

 Systems Manager Automation runs steps defined in Automation documents\.
 Each step is associated with a particular action\.
 The action determines the inputs, behavior, and outputs of the step\.
 Steps are defined in the `mainSteps` section of your Automation document\.